Thekillergreece/FoodPackByTKG/README.md

 ### 4.5 Version
 ---
-The Update 4.5 does not bring any new items but it does ton of new spawn spots across the world.
+The Update 4.5 does not bring any new items but it does ton of new spawn spots across the world as well as some small adjustments.
-Most of these food items will be spawned within interiors, especially houses and stores.
-Food items outside in regions may spawn but less frequently.
-You are better off finding these food items mainly in houses and stores than in cars and anywhere else.
+Added loose spawn spots in every region.
+Expanded the loot tables to add more opportunities to loot items from containers.
+Added a large abundance of loot in interiors that make sense such as big houses, stores, etc.

+Food items will be rarely found in cars, caves, etc or in places that they wouldn't make much sense.

 ### My Thanks
 ---